ericabxy/miniature-octo-telegram/README.md

 ### Just-in-time Building

 Rather than building in the development environment and pushing the "dist" folder to GitHub, you can employ a build script that builds the app right before publishing it.

-TODO: find a basic YAML file for this process.
+The deploy configuration script to trigger this is rather simple.

+    on:
+      push:
+        branches:
+          - "main" # change to the branch you wish to deploy from

+    permissions:
+      contents: read
+      pages: write
+      id-token: write

+    jobs:
+      deploy:
+        runs-on: ubuntu-latest
+        steps:
+        - id: build-publish
+          uses: bitovi/github-actions-react-to-github-pages@v1.2.4
+          with:
+            path: dist # change to your build folder

 Add the following lines to ".gitignore" so Git doesn't unnecessarily push the local distribution folder in this case, as GitHub's continuous integration process will do that remotely.